How to launch an ICO, STO, or IEO in 2021?

 Disadvantages of ICO:

-What is an IEO?
+What is IEO?

 The aim behind launching an ICO and IEO is usually the same.
 Essentially, it is to provide tokens to a large group of investors.
-However, there is one significant difference.
+However, there is one major difference.
 IEOs are launched and managed by an existing exchange instead of the organization that created the token.
 The exchange holds and sells the token on behalf of the project team.
-As the exchange platform sells tokens, token issuers pay a listing fee and the percentage of tokens sold during the Initial Exchange Offering.
+As the exchange platform sells tokens, token issuers pay a listing fee along with the percentage of tokens sold during the Initial Exchange Offering.
 In turn, tokens are presented on the platform and listed after the end of IEO.

 Benefits of launching an IEO: